How to Extend Tire Life: Maximize Your Tires’ Mileage.

 How to do it: Move the rear tires to the front, but keep their side.
 Then move the front tires to the rear, but put them on the opposite side.

-This crisscross dance basically helps to evenly distribute wear and tear, especially for those rear tires that work harder during acceleration.
+This crisscross dance basically helps to evenly distribute wear and tear, especially for the rear tires that work harder during acceleration (if your car is RWD)

 4. X-Pattern